aqoc/aqoc.github.io/README.md

 ## Contributing

-To contribute, make a PR with a new faq in `/faq/`.
+To add a new faq, make a PR with it in `/faq/`.
 You can look at the other faqs for reference, but you need to have a header of the following kind:
 ```
 ---
 layout: faq